Italy (Renaissance tradition); global practice · c. 1400s–present

 Construction lines visibleTonal hatching/shadingPencil-like texturesStudied proportionsArtistic refinement

-About Sketch Style
+About Sketch style

 Sketch SVG art emulates the look of traditional pencil or charcoal drawing in vector form.
 With deliberate construction lines, tonal hatching, and careful shading, sketches feel studied and intentional -- like pages from an artist's sketchbook.
 This style works beautifully for concept art presentations, architectural visualization, fashion illustration, and portfolio pieces.